Welcome to Raj Shekhar's home page

 Now assume that one of your external webservice calls take one second to send back the result 50% of the time and one of your database queries can take upto a second to give back the result 25% of the time.
 What will you do to make sure none of your users ever have to wait for more than 500 ms to get back the page?
 (500 ms excludes the time taken to download the images/css/do fancy javascript magic).

-My Writings - Linux tips, articles and hacks
+- Category: Linux tips, articles and hacks